 Plastic became the modern pipe material of choice in the mid-1970s due to the introduction of stronger, more robust yet relatively inexpensive types, such as ABS (acrylonitrile butadiene styrene) and PVC (polyvinyl chloride).

-Plastic pipes offer more flexibility when it comes to altering size and length, as they can be cut using a hacksaw, and the compound materials that make up ABS, PVC and CPVC (chlorinated polyvinyl chloride) make them resistant to any risk of chemical corrosion.
+Drainage plastic pipes offer more flexibility when it comes to altering size and length, as they can be cut using a hacksaw, and the compound materials that make up ABS, PVC and CPVC (chlorinated polyvinyl chloride) make them resistant to any risk of chemical corrosion.

 No welding is required, as the joints can simply be glued together using PVC joint glue, and plastic piping is less vulnerable to heavy blockages as the interior of the pipes are smooth and non-porous.